Top 10 Off-Grid 4×4 Camp Sites In QLD

 Riversleigh World Heritage Site

-Fossicking is an ancient art form that has been practiced for generations in the north of ojeeputback Queensland.
+Fossicking is an ancient art form that has been practiced for generations in the north of outback Queensland.
 Riversleigh is a world heritage site with numerous fossil sites.
 You could see a dinosaur while sifting and digging out there, as the area is rich in natural history.
 To get there, you must have a professional 4×4 driver.
 As you might expect, camping is particularly remote, so self-sufficiency is essential.

 Fraser Island